LeChase/bogglehelper/README.md

 # bogglehelper

-Uses recursion to help me win at Boggle with Friends.
+DFS to help me win at Boggle with Friends.